wso2/docs-mi/en/docs/learn/examples/data-integration/mongo-data-service.md

-# Exposing a Mongo Datasource
+# How to expose a Mongo Datasource

 This example demonstrates how Mongo data can be exposed as a data service.